thegoonies/thegoonies.github.io/_posts/2021-03-21-securinetctf-2021-success.md

 # Overview
 1. It reads student username (name can't be lowercase).
 2. It reads the number of subjects.
-3. It loops until n_subjects and reads for floats.
+3. It loops until n_subjects and reads some float numbers.

 # Bugs
 1. When reading an invalid student username we can leak memory.